Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Models Used in Correlation Analysis

-In this section, we provide additional details on the choices of the off-the-shelf models, their architecture and the method to obtain cosine distance between GTI and SRI images needed to obtain correlations in Table \ref{tab:correlations} and \S\ref{subsec:ma:vlm} in the main paper.
+In this section, we provide additional details on the choices of the off-the-shelf models, their architectures, and the method to compute cosine distance between GTI and SRI images needed to obtain correlations in Table \ref{tab:correlations} and \S\ref{sec:correlationan} in the main paper.